 (e) Generally.
 All Treating Facilities.

 Services shall be rendered under this Agreement on the basis of the operating parameters as specified below.
 The guidelines will be reviewed no less than once each calendar year by Owner.
 If such review results in material changes, or if Owner plans changes to the Facilities or operations, that would materially impact the operation of the Facilities by Contractor, Owner shall notify Contractor in writing of any resulting modifications to the operating parameters.
 Once notification of change is received Contractor will make the necessary arrangements to initiate such changes within twenty-four (24) hours.
-Without limiting the obligations of Contractor set forth in the Agreement, Contractor shall operate the Treating Facilities in compliance with the Federal Safety Standards set forth in Part 192, Title 49, Code of Federal Regulations(RMP); Process Safety Management of Highly Hazardous Chemicals, set forth in Part 1910.119, Title 29, Code of Federal Regulations and Chemical Accident Prevention Provisions, Part 68, Title 40, Code of Federal Regulations.(PSM)Operating Parameters:
+Without limiting the obligations of Contractor set forth in the Agreement, Contractor shall operate the Treating Facilities in compliance with the Federal Safety Standards set forth in Part 192, Title 49, Code of Federal Regulations(RMP); Process Safety Management of Highly Hazardous Chemicals, set forth in Part 1910.119, Title 29, Code of Federal Regulations and Chemical Accident Prevention Provisions, Part 68, Title 40, Code of Federal Regulations (PSM).

+Operating Parameters:

 Inlet Gas Conditions: